longpractice/linux_kernel_index/mm/s.md

 It is also called after the build_all_zonelists() inside start_kernel().
 The build_all_zonelists(), when called during booting, fill the pageset with boot-pageset.

+## sign extension approach
+The approach to use virtual address for x86-64 system to limit to only 47 effective bits.

+the first 47 bits of a virtual address, that is [0, 46], can be arbitrarily set.
+Bits in the range [47, 63], however, always need to have the same value: Either all are 0, or all are 1.
+Such addresses are called canonical.
+They divide the total address space into three parts, a lower half, a higher half, and a forbidden region in between.

+The virtual address of the lower half is [0x0, 0x0000 7fff ffff ffff], while the subset for the top half is [0xFFFF 8000 0000 0000, 0xFFFF FFFF FFFF FFFF].

+The lower half is used for user space.
+The higher space is used for kernel space.

+## __START_KERNEL_MAP
+in x86-64, the kernel text is mapped into the region starting from __START_KERNEL, which is __START_KERNEL_MAP plus a compile-time configurable offset given by CONFIG_PHYSICAL_START.

+## __START_KERNEL
 ## System.map
 each time the kernel is compiled, a file named System.map is generated and stored in the source base directory.
 It shows the symbols and their addresses.
 The information during runtime could also be read from /proc/iomem.